 Also spelt as two words, Freezywater is a lacklustre residential locality stuck out on a limb in the north-east corner of Enfield, south of the M25

-A farm was first recorded here in 1768, taking its name from a local pond that was lost when sewage works were built on Ramney Marsh.
+A farm called Freezwater [sic] was first recorded here in 1768, taking its name from a local pond that was lost when sewage works were built on Ramney Marsh.
 The bleakly exposed pond quickly froze over in cold weather, hence its name.
 In 1819 it was Freezy Water.
 The place name is nowadays usually spelt as one word, although not on Google’s map below.

 Freezywater was one of the last parts of Enfield to attract the interest of builders or housebuyers.
 To the west of Hertford Road, the United Counties Land, Building and Investment Society acquired an estate near Freezywater Farm in 1881 and laid out Holly Road, Oakhurst Road, and Holmwood Road.
 A few houses had appeared by 1897 but other plots remained empty for decades.